tanabedesu/myproject/nasa_spaceapps/README.md

 This program provides interactive visualizations and predictions for plant bloom patterns:

-**Predicted bloom dates**: Based on the correlation between NDVI and cumulative GDD, bloom dates can be provided for all years from 2019 onward.
+**Predicted bloom dates**: Based on the correlation between NDVI and cumulative GDD, bloom dates can be provided for all years from 2019 onward.(except for 2023)

 **NDVI visualization**: Users can explore yearly changes in NDVI values for a selected year and region on a 3D globe model (2019–2022,2024).